British Columbia Ministry of Energy, Mines and Natural Gas and Responsible for Housing

 Capsule Geology

-Quartz veining is common in the Ailsa Lake stock, with some veins greater than 30 centimetres in width.
+Quartz veining is common in the Ailsa Lake stock, with some veins greater than 30 centimetres wide.
 The quartz veins are often mineralized with galena, sphalerite, bismuth, arsenopyrite and molybdenite.
 Vein sets crosscut each other at perpendicular angles and trend 330 and 240 degrees, respectively, with vertical dips.
 Shears are weakly anomalous in gold.

 In July 1976, Chevron Canada conducted an airborne scintillometer survey over the area around Ailsa and Mayo lakes as part of their Purcell regional uranium exploration project.
 A total of 11 fiducial points were measured but did not return any anomalous results.